 From the carpark, you follow a short trail to a small undercover shelter with toilets.
 I advise you use these before you head off, just so nobody runs into any toilet troubles during the climb (you could be up there for quite some time depending on your experience).

 From here there is an information board about the history of Mount Beerwah and Aboriginal significance.
-I think it’s important to read this before you go up, just out of respect for the Aboriginal people and it also has some pretty interesting facts.
+I think it’s important to read this before you go up, just out of respect for the Aboriginal people, it also has some pretty interesting facts.
 Walk through a small gate and follow the bushwalking track to the first section of rock scrambling.

 ‘Organ Pipes’ And Tight Caves